 We used telnet here to fingerprint the SMTP service on my target IP.

 we got the domain information about the SMTP Server.

-Directory Harvest Attack (DHA) is a common technique that finds valid Email Addresses of a domain name.
-Every company uses standard format for official Email Addresses.
+Directory Harvest Attack (DHA) is a common technique that finds valid email addresses of a domain name.
+Every company uses a standard format for official email addresses.

 There are two ways to harvest email addresses.

-- Using Probable Combinations of email addresses that appends with official email server.
+- Using Probable Combinations of email addresses that appends with the official email server.

-- using combinations of usernames, initials, surnames of the employees of your target company for finding valid email address of an email server/domain name.
+- Use combinations of usernames, initials, and surnames of the employees of your target company for finding the valid email addresses of an email server/domain name.

 Here we will use options like VRFY and RCPT to verify the users are available in the Sender list & recipient List.

 I tried verifying with the user msfadmin and the email address in the target server.
-When I try to access it with other user “sam” it got rejected due to it unavailability in the mail server.
+When I try to access it with another user “sam” it got rejected due to its unavailability on the mail server.